Installomator/Installomator/README.md

 When you know how to extract these pieces of information from the application and/or download, then you can add an application to Installomator.

-The script `buildCaseStatement.sh` can help with the label creation.
+The script `buildLabel.sh` can help with the label creation.
+Just server the URL to the script, and it will try to figure out things and write out a label as output.
+See [Wiki Tutorials](https://github.com/Installomator/Installomator/wiki#tutorials).

 Please note: Labels should be named in small caps, numbers 0-9, “-”, and “_”.
 No other characters allowed.

+Actually labels are part of a case-statement, and must be formatted accordingly.

 ### Not specific to a management system

-I wrote this script mainly for use with Jamf Pro, because that is what we use.
+Armin wrote this script mainly for use with Jamf Pro, because that is what he used.
 For testing, you can run the script interactively from the command line.
-However, I have tried to keep anything that is specific to Jamf optional, or so flexible that it will work anywhere.
-Even if it does not work with your management system 'out of the box,' the adaptations should be straightforward.
+However, we have tried to keep anything that is specific to Jamf optional, or so flexible that it will work anywhere.
+Even if it does not work with your management system ‘out of the box’, the adaptations should be straightforward.

 Not all MDMs can include the full script, for those MDMs it might be more useful to install it on the client machines, and run it from there.
 So a PKG to be installed on client Macs is also provided here.

 ### No dependencies

-The script started out as a pure `sh` script, and when I needed arrays I 'switched' to `zsh`, because that is what [we can rely on being in macOS for the foreseeable future](https://scriptingosx.com/zsh).
+The script started out as a pure `sh` script, and when arrays was needed it was ‘switched’ to `zsh`, because that is what [we can rely on being in macOS for the foreseeable future](https://scriptingosx.com/zsh).
 There are quite a few places where using python would have been easier and safer, but with the python 2 run-time being deprecated, that would have added a requirement for a Python 3 run-time to be installed.
 XML and JSON parsing would have been better with a tool like [scout](https://github.com/ABridoux/scout) or [jq](https://stedolan.github.io/jq/), but those would again require additional installations on the client before the script can run.

 Keeping the script as a `zsh` allows you to paste it into your management system's interface (and disable the DEBUG mode) and use it without requiring any other installations.